ga-wdi-lessons/react-intro/readme.md

   }
 }
 ```

-​
-Next we need to setup Babel to specify which transformations should be run by the loader.
+​Next we need to setup Babel to specify which transformations should be run by the loader.
 In our app's root directory, we need to create a babel configuration file...
 ​
 ```bash
 $ touch .babelrc